-Connect the output of the function generator across a 1 $\mu$ H inductor using a coaxial cable and a coax to clip-leads adapter.
+Connect the output of the function generator across a 1 μ H inductor using a coaxial cable and a coax to clip-leads adapter.
 Set the function generator frequency to 1 MHz and the amplitude to 10 V P-P. Monitor the function generator voltage on one channel of the scope.
 Take another piece of wire (cut if necessary) about 20-30 cm long and wrap it around the inductor.
-(You can re-use one of the wires from the first experiment.)
 Monitor the voltage observed between the ends of this piece of wire with the second channel on the oscilloscope.
 What do you observe?
 Vary the frequency and the wire positions.
 What circuit device have you just made by wrapping the wire around the inductor?